 Train travel on Amtrak is very popular with retirees and other seniors, and Bank of America offers its Amtrak Guest Rewards card that allows older Americans to earn free train travel.
 Cardholders receive 3x points in Amtrak’s Guest Rewards program for each dollar spent on Amtrak travel, including purchases made onboard.
 Double points are offered for other eligible travel purchases, and one point per dollar is earned elsewhere.
 New applicants receive 20,000 bonus points after spending $1,000 on their card within 90 days of account opening as well as three additional perks: a complimentary Companion Coupon, a one-class upgrade and a single-day ClubAcela pass.
 There is a $79 annual fee for this card, and no foreign transaction fees.

 With this card, retirees can earn travel rewards miles with all their purchases.
 It offers double miles on all purchases, and miles are worth one cent each as statement credits towards any flight, hotel, rental car or cruise.
-New applicants receive 60,000 bonus miles, worth $600, after making $5,000 of purchases within 90 days of account opening.
+New applicants receive 70,000 bonus miles after spending $5,000 on purchases in the first 90 days of account opening.
 Cardholders also receive 5% of their miles back each time they make a redemption.
 There is an annual fee of $89 (waived first year) for this card, and no foreign transaction fees.

 When some people retire, the last thing that they want to worry about is maintaining a complex relationship with their credit card issuer.
 The Citi Simplicity card (read our review here) offers a streamlined terms and conditions with no late fees, no penalty interest rate and no annual fee.
 It also offers 21 months of interest-free financing on both new purchases and balance transfers, with a 3% balance transfer fee (or $5, whichever is greater).
 Other benefits include Citi Identity Theft Solutions, Travel and Emergency Assistance and Citi’s Price Rewind service.
 (Full Disclosure: Citibank, as well as MasterCard and Capital One, advertise on Credit.com, but that results in no preferential editorial treatment.)